 While a very important factor in the alimony statute, duration of the marriage is just one of 17 different factors of alimony that a court can consider in determining if a case is appropriate for alimony in PA.
 A general rule of thumb used by some Pennsylvania courts, is one year of alimony for every three years of marriage, although this is not a written law in the PA Divorce Code.

 In divorce mediation, this 17 factors of alimony are usually a starting point for discussion and negotiation between the spouses or, if litigating, their respective attorneys.
 However, alimony is ultimately discretionary by the court.
 The court should evaluate each case separately on its own merits in deciding whether to award a sum of alimony and its duration.
-In divorce mediation, the parties themselves discuss and decide, through the assistance and guidance of their divorce mediator, what is an appropriate amount of alimony to pay that is both fair and realistic, after considering their respective post-divorce budgets.
+When it comes to alimony in divorce mediation, the parties themselves discuss and decide, through the assistance and guidance of their divorce mediator, what is an appropriate amount of alimony to pay that is both fair and realistic, after considering their respective post-divorce budgets.

 Under the PA alimony statute (23 Pa Cons.
 Stat Section 3701) there are 17 factors in total that a court can consider in deciding whether or not to award alimony.
 Some of those 17 factors of alimony in PA include: the relative earnings and earning capacities of the spouses, duration of the marriage, contribution of one spouse a homemaker, contribution of one spouse to the education of the other, the standard of living during the marriage, age, and physical and mental health of the parties.